-Class 9 Maths Chapter 6 (Lines and Angles) Important Questions with solutions are given here, which can be easily accessed.
+CBSE Class 9 Maths Chapter 6 (Lines and Angles) Important Questions with solutions are given here, which can be easily accessed.
 These questions have been prepared by our experts for students of standard 9 to make them prepare for final exam 2021.
 All the questions are based on CBSE syllabus and taken in reference from NCERT book.
-Students can do their revision by practising the questions here and score good marks.
+Students can do their revision by practising the Important Questions for CBSE Class 9 Maths Chapter 6: Lines and Angles here and score good marks.

 To revise the important questions chapter-wise for 9th Maths, reach us at BYJU’S. The chapter lines and angles will consist of topics such as angles formed after the intersection of two lines, linear pair of angles, complementary angles, etc. Let us solve the questions here to understand all the concepts.

 - Important 2 Marks Questions for CBSE 9th Maths